Beauty: Overview

 Beauty, together with art and taste, is the main subject of aesthetics, one of the major branches of philosophy.
 Beauty is usually categorized as an aesthetic property besides other properties, like grace, elegance or the sublime.
 As a positive aesthetic value, beauty is contrasted with ugliness as its negative counterpart.
 Beauty is often listed as one of the three fundamental concepts of human understanding besides truth and goodness.

 Objectivists or realists see beauty as an objective or mind-independent feature of beautiful things, which is denied by subjectivists.
 The source of this debate is that judgments of beauty seem to be based on subjective grounds, namely our feelings, while claiming universal correctness at the same time.
 This tension is sometimes referred to as the "antinomy of taste".
 Adherents of both sides have suggested that a certain faculty, commonly called a sense of taste, is necessary for making reliable judgments about beauty.
 David Hume, for example, suggests that this faculty can be trained and that the verdicts of experts coincide in the long run.

 Beauty is mainly discussed in relation to concrete objects accessible to sensory perception.
 It has been suggested that the beauty of a thing supervenes on the sensory features of this thing.
 It has also been proposed that abstract objects like stories or mathematical proofs can be beautiful.
 Beauty plays a central role in works of art and nature.

-An influential distinction among beautiful things, according to Immanuel Kant, is that between dependent and free beauty.
-A thing has dependent beauty if its beauty depends on the conception or function of this thing, unlike free or absolute beauty.
-Examples of dependent beauty include an ox which is beautiful as an ox but not beautiful as a horse or a photograph which is beautiful, because it depicts a beautiful building but that lacks beauty generally speaking because of its low quality.
+An influential distinction among beautiful things, according to Immanuel Kant, is that between adherent beauty (pulchritudo adhaerens) and free beauty (pulchritudo vaga).
+A thing has adherent beauty if its beauty depends on the conception or function of this thing, unlike free or absolute beauty.
+Examples of adherent beauty include an ox which is beautiful as an ox but not beautiful as a horse or a photograph which is beautiful, because it depicts a beautiful building but that lacks beauty generally speaking because of its low quality.